 One of the greatest challenges in contract management is staying on top of hundreds, if not thousands, of agreements.
 When you consider the full scope and volume of contracts that exist within most businesses’ contract portfolios, including NDAs, employment agreements, vendor contracts and so on, it’s no wonder even the act of simple storage has become so unwieldy.

 The new good news is that contract management software makes it easy to get and stay organized.
-More than just a catch-all spot for your agreements (although simply having a single storage location is helpful too), contract management offers tools that also help you get organized, from familiar and customizable folder-style storage structures to tagging and search functionalities that improve the visibility and discoverability of the contracts stored in your repository.
+More than just a catch-all spot for your agreements (although simply having a single storage location is helpful too), contract management offers tools that also help you get organized, from familiar and customizable folder-style storage structures to tagging and search functionalities that improve the visibility and discoverability of the documents stored in your contract repository.

 (But not if you don’t know where your contracts are to begin with)

 Employing ad hoc organization tactics – or having no real tactics at all – to contract storage and organization can take a toll: one survey found that most companies can’t even find at least 10 percent of their contracts.
 If this sounds like you, there’s some work to be done before you can start reaping the organizational benefits of new contract management software.
 Specifically, it’s helpful to start with an audit of existing contracts, detailing the types of contracts and volume contract managers must deal with.
-Knowing what – and how much – you’re looking to store will both help you to select the right software in terms of storage capacity and inform your organizational strategy.
+Knowing what – and how much – you’re looking to store will both help you to select the right CLM software in terms of storage capacity and inform your organizational strategy.

 Contract management software can improve the security of your documents